loopbackio/loopback.io/pages/en/lb3/Preparing-for-deployment.md

 ### Other changes

 When you move your app from development to staging, you may want to make additional changes.
-For example, you might want to customize REST error responses.
+For example, you might want to install your own custom error-handling middleware.
-See [Customizing REST error handling](Environment-specific-configuration.html#customizing-rest-error-handling) for more information.
+See [Error-handling middleware](Defining-middleware.html#error-handling-middleware) for more information.

 ## Using SSL